 Big name accelerators like 500 Startups have caught on and have started making investments into the tech ecosystem in Vietnam.
 But transitioning from the traditional street market way of doing business to a focus on tech and startups takes time and the right resources.
 Many of these vehicles are already in place and the poetry is in motion.
 Access to finance.
 Access to transparency and collaboration.
 Access to talent.
 It is a matter of connecting the dots.

 Rokk3r Labs is a venture builder and the world’s first ‘cobuilding’ platform for entrepreneurs, corporations and investors to create exponential startups.
+In 2017, Rokk3r Labs launched Rokk3r Fuel EXO, its first global venture capital fund.
 As a partner, Rokk3r Labs increases value, mitigates risk and helps to remain at the edge of innovation.
 With a focus on leveraging exponential technologies (e.g., the blockchain, artificial intelligence, and Internet of Things) and implementing new-age methods of raising capital, Rokk3r Labs is harnessing the global collective genius to cobuild companies that change the world.
-Currently, Rokk3r Labs’ portfolio includes over 40 companies.
+Currently, the Rokk3r Labs portfolio includes over 40 ventures.
 Visit www.rokk3rlabs.com.